 In Jan 1991 playing for Karachi Whites, in a List-A match against Peshawar, created history with his exceptional bowling by recording 6.2 – 3 – 7 – 7, as no other bowler has ever taken 7 wickets in a List-A game for the cost of fewer runs.

 In the opening match of the 1992 World Cup against West Indies at MCG, all Pakistani bowlers were spanked by Brain Lara / Desmond Haynes, and Richie Richardson.
 In this match, he bowls very economically by giving 26 runs in 8 overs.
 The entire Pakistani team didn’t pick a single wicket in this match and lost by 10 wickets.
 In the first semi-final against New Zealand at Auckland, he took 1 for 56, eventually dropping in the final of the World cup 1992 against England at MCG.
 That was the end of his international career.

 He played 4 ODI’s for Pakistan and took 3 wickets with the best of 1 for 30.
 In a List-A career, he took 83 wickets in 86 matches, with the best of 7 for 7.
 However, he has hefty records in first-class cricket.
 Iqbal Sikander played 189 first-class matches and took 658 wickets at a very good average of 23.32 with the best of 9 for 81.

-The leg break googly bowler has also scored 4,204 runs at 20.50 average with the best of 111 not out including 3 hundred and 23 fifties and 124 catches.
+The leg-break googly bowler has also scored 4,204 runs at a 20.50 on average with the best of 111 not out including 3 hundred and 23 fifties and 124 catches.
 He played domestic cricket for Pakistan, Bahawalpur, Hyderabad Sindh, Karachi, and PIA.
-Post-retirement, he is the coach of the Afghanistan Cricket Team, aims to produce good talent despite the limited facilities provided by ACB.
+Post-retirement, he is the coach of the Afghanistan Cricket Team and aims to produce good talent despite the limited facilities provided by ACB.